External fixation versus conservative treatment for distal radial fractures in adults

 Fracture of the distal radius (‘broken wrist’) can be treated conservatively, usually involving wrist immobilisation in a plaster cast, or surgically.
 A key method of surgical fixation is external fixation.
 This review evaluates the evidence from randomised controlled trials comparing external fixation with conservative treatment for fractures of the distal radius in adults.

-Adults, Both sexes, Cardiovascular diseases, Conflict, Disability, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Older people, Orthopedic injuries, Pain and anaesthesia, Skin infections
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Conflict, Disability, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Older people, Orthopedic injuries, Pain and anaesthesia, Skin infections